sourcebots/robotd/README.md

 finds, it opens a UNIX seqpacket socket in `/var/robotd/<type>/<id>` and runs a controller process to actually communicate with the board.

-Currently just handles the motor board.
+Currently just handles the motor board and cameras

 Tour of the source
 ------------------